casmlab/get-nytimes-articles/README.md

 Requesting an API Key for the Times API: http://developer.nytimes.com/docs/reference/keys

 ## Usage
 Within the script, set your query parameters on line 54.
 See the Times API docs for available filters.
+The example query returns all articles for a given date range (set in lines 118 and 119).

 ```python getTimesArticles.py -j JSON_FOLDER_PATH -c OUTPUT_FILE -k API_KEY```